Cooking Indian food on weekdays can be easy, especially if you take the trouble to do some meal prep work beforehand.

 The liquids also help keep the blades of the blender or food procesor moving and you don't need to add water.
 I do not recommend adding water to make the ginger garlic paste as it will increase chances of the paste becoming moldy and the paste will also discolor over time.

-Substitute for vinegar: If you absolutely don't want to use the vinegar, use ½ tsp turmeric, which will also act as a preservative.
+Substitute for vinegar: If you absolutely don't want to use the vinegar, use ½ teaspoon turmeric, which will also act as a preservative.

 Steps for making the paste